author logo, Florence Cole

 Than when I was a boy.

-Children went to Sunday School whether they wanted to or not, so it is not surprising that some of the boys were not always well-behaved.
+As children went to Sunday School whether they wanted to or not, it is not surprising that some of the boys were not always well-behaved.
 The Sunday School superintendent would stand on the platform to keep order.
 When he wanted to call someone to attention, he had a habit of snapping his fingers with this thumb and middle finger and then pointing his index finger at the child concerned.
-I remember one occasion in particular: There were two brothers by the surname of Berry who seemed to be full of fun, and one day when the superintendent wanted one of them to behave, he shouted "Berry!"
-When one got up, he said, "Not you, the elder Berry".
+I remember one occasion in particular: There were two brothers with the surname of Berry who seemed to be full of fun, and one day when the superintendent wanted one of them to behave, he shouted "Berry!"
+When one got up, he said, "Not you, the elder Berry";.
 My father, like a lot of the men, made elderberry wine, and elderberries were very familiar to us children.
 So the superintendent shouting to an elderberry set all of us laughing.

 To encourage children to attend Sunday School, all the Sunday Schools that I knew gave children a stamp for each attendance and a brown paper book to stick them into.
-The stamps were like postage stamps but larger with a biblical picture and text on them.
+These stamps were like postage stamps but larger with a biblical picture and text on them.
 When we had a full book, we had a small prize.
 We also had some very nice larger texts given to us, suitable for hanging on the wall.

-The Sunday School also ran an outing to the seaside every summer by train to encourage attendance and a sense of community.
 There was also a Sunday School tea.
-We children very much enjoyed these teas, but it was the company as much a the food which consisted of thick slices of bread with salmon and shrimp paste and a slab Madeira cake.
+We children very much enjoyed these teas, but it was the company as much as the food which consisted of thick slices of bread with salmon and shrimp paste and a slab Madeira cake.

 As I got older, social life revolved round the Mission.
 It was such a friendly community!
 We had great fun.
 I joined the Band of Hope and Christian Endeavour there, and their teachings were good grounding for later life.
-I eventually met my husband through Tanners End Mission.
+I met my husband through Tanners End Mission.